 You probably already have a master formula for each of your products (at least I hope so!).
 The master formula should include not only the ingredients and materials used in the product, but also step-by-step directions on how to make the product.
 It is what is supposed to be done.

-Batch records are a written record of what what actually done when a batch was made.
+Batch records are a written record of what was actually done when a batch was made.
 It should follow the steps in the master formula, and have blanks and spaces to fill in what was actually done.
 For example, if you are supposed to heat your oils to 110 degrees, the batch records would have a line to write in the actual temperature for the batch when you measured it while making that particular batch.

 The batch record must also include the lot numbers for all of the ingredients and packaging materials used in the batch.